Preparing the ground for more circular packaging – The review of the EU

 Reduce & reuse

-- Increased use of refillable packaging by 2030.
+- Increased use of reusable beverage systems by 2030.

 - Study the best environmental and economic pathway to increase use of refillable models.

 Enabling policy measures:

 - A thorough environmental impact assessment by the EU authorities to determine under which circumstances reusable beverage packaging brings net environmental benefits compared to its single-use circular counterpart.

 - An EU-level policy approach that is flexible to account for different national contexts, different packaging materials and different types of reusable solutions.

 - A well-managed integration with a realistic timing and supported by efficient collection schemes, investment support, guidance and consumer education.